run-x/opta/modules/gcp_mysql/gcp-mysql.md

 If present, this map must have renames for all 4 fields.

-These values are passed securely into your environment by using a kubernetes secret created by opta within you k8s-service's isolated k8s namespace.
+These values are passed securely into your environment by using a kubernetes secret created by opta within your k8s-service's isolated k8s namespace.
 These secrets are then passed as environment variables directly into your container.
 Take note that since opta's AWS/EKS clusters always have the disk encryption enabled, your secret never touches an unencrypted disk.
 Furthermore, because of k8's RBAC, no other opta-managed k8s service can access this instance of the